-In The Journals: U.S. Military Tests Out Wavefront-Guided Laser Vision Correction
+U.S. Military Tests Out Wavefront-Guided Laser Vision Correction

 Laser Vision Correction for military

-Did you know that between 30,000 and 40,000 members of the U.S. military – Army, Navy, and Air Force, in particular – choose laser vision correction procedures to improve their vision each year?
+Did you know more than 750,000 members of the U.S. military – Army, Navy, and Air Force – have chosen laser vision correction to improve their vision?
 Because of the military reliance on excellent vision for mission-critical duty, there is an emphasis on clinical research to investigate the various procedures available to service members to ensure they are both safe and effective.
-Recently, a relatively new laser vision correction technique, wavefront-guided PRK (photorefractive keratectomy), was the subject of a clinical study by the U.S. Navy.

 Wavefront-guided PRK uses the latest computer-generated mapping technology to create a digital image of the individual patient’s eye.
 This digital map guides the excimer laser applied to the surface of the cornea, reshaping it to improve the eye’s focusing ability, in a correction treatment customized to the unique vision needs of the patient.
+Recently, wavefront-guided PRK (photorefractive keratectomy), was the subject of a clinical study by the U.S. Navy.

 The 167 patients enrolled in the clinical study led by the U.S. Naval Medical Center, San Diego included those with vision prescriptions up to -8.0D of nearsightedness and up to -4.00D of astigmatism.
 These patients all had wavefront-guided PRK to correct their vision and the findings from the research showed:

 Impressively, the overwhelming majority of patients tested at better than 20/20 vision.
 In fact, 91.9 percent of patients achieved 20/16 (better than 20/20) or better vision six months after the procedure.
-This research adds to the enormous body of evidence supporting laser vision correction procedures like wavefront-guided PRK are both safe and effective.

-Published November 8, 2021
+Published August 8, 2024

 Blurred blue circle